The Ecological Reserve

 Mission

-The Friends of Forêt-la-Blanche is a non-profit organization whose mission is to safeguard the ecological integrity of the Forêt-la-Blanche territory through forest awareness, conservation and public engagement.
+Les Amis de la Forêt-la-Blanche is a nonprofit organization whose mission is to preserve the ecological integrity of the Forêt-la-Blanche area through forest education, conservation, and public engagement.

 The Forest

-The ecological reserve covers an area of over 2,000 hectares and is made up of a number of exceptional forest stands, many of which have never been disturbed by human activity.
+The ecological reserve covers an area of more than 2,000 hectares and is home to a number of exceptional forest stands, many of which have never been affected by human activity.

 The advanced age and rarity of these forest ecosystems make this ecological reserve a unique experience for any visitor wishing to venture there.